cncf/techdocs/assessments/0008-backstage/backstage-implementation.md

 ## Administrator

-The following artifacts need to be written and made findable for administrators.
+The following artifacts should be written and made findable for administrators.

 1. A server installation and setup guide for administrators.
 Provide clear, step-by-step instructions for downloading and deploying Backstage to an organization.